Feeding bees

 When do I stop feeding colonies for winter?

-Best practice recommendations
+Best practice

-• Avoid drowning and robbing.
+- Avoid drowning and robbing

-We’d welcome your comments and suggestions.
+We welcome your comments and suggestions.
+Please email the Secretary at secretary@conwybeekeepers.org.uk.